Algorithmic Pirogov-Sinai theory: Convergence of the cluster expansion

 exists when the limit is taken in the sense of van Hove.\footnote{This means $\frac{|\partial^{\text{in}}\Lam_{n}|}{|\Lam_{n}|}\to 0$, see~\cite[Section~3.2.1]{friedli2017statistical}} A \emph{stable} ground state $\varphi$ is one for which $\text{Re} \, f(\varphi) \ge \text{Re} \, f(\varphi')$ for all $\varphi'\in \Xi$.
 In particular, at least one stable ground state exists.

 \begin{theorem}[Borgs, Imbrie~\cite{borgs1989unified}] Fix $d \ge 2$.
 Suppose a contour model satisfies Assumptions~\ref{asSurface} and~\ref{assumeTransitive}.
 Then there exists a constant $\del= \del(d, \rho, \Xi)>0$ so that for all $z \in \mathbb C$ with $|z| < \del$, all regions $\Lam$, and all stable ground states $\varphi$, the weights $w^{\varphi}$ satisfy \eqref{eqKPcondition}.
 In particular, the cluster expansion for $\log Z^\varphi(\Lam,z)$ converges absolutely, and $Z^\varphi(\Lam,z) \ne 0$. \end{theorem} \begin{proof} We must explain why the analysis of~\cite{borgs1989unified} applies when $d\geq 2$ and Assumptions~\ref{asSurface} and~\ref{assumeTransitive} hold.
-This is essentially immediate as these assumptions constitute~\cite[Equation~(2.1)]{borgs1989unified}, which is the assumption used in the analysis of~\cite{borgs1989unified}.
+This is essentially immediate as these assumptions constitute~\cite[Equation~(2.1)]{borgs1989unified}, which is the assumption used in~\cite{borgs1989unified}.
 Two further remarks are in order.
 First, while the setup discussed in the introduction to~\cite{borgs1989unified} takes place in $\R^{d}$, the analysis applies to partition functions that can be expressed in the algebraic form of~\cite[Equation~(2.6)]{borgs1989unified}.
 Second, contours in~\cite{borgs1989unified} are geometric objects with phase labels, while our contours additionally have spins assigned to vertices.
-This does not cause any complication as it only modifies the exponential growth rate of the number of contours. \end{proof}
+This does not cause any complication as it only modifies the exponential growth rate of the number of contours. \qedhere \end{proof}

-For the purposes of this paper we do not need to go into the details of proving the stability of particular ground states: for the Potts and hard-core models symmetry ensures all ground states are stable.
+For this paper we do not need to go into the details of proving the stability of particular ground states: for the Potts and hard-core models symmetry ensures all ground states are stable.
 Thus by combining Theorem~\ref{thmImbrie} with Theorem~\ref{thmContourModelCount} we can prove the FPTAS portions of Theorems~\ref{HCMainThm} and~\ref{PottsMainThm}.

 \begin{proof}[Proof of Theorem~\ref{HCMainThm}, FPTAS part] By Example~\ref{ex:HC-Contour} the hard-core model satisfies Assumptions~\ref{assumCompute},~\ref{asSurface}, and~\ref{assumeTransitive}, and hence by Theorem~\ref{thmImbrie} there is a zero-free region for the partition function.
-The result then follows by Theorem~\ref{thmContourModelCount}. \end{proof}
+The result then follows by Theorem~\ref{thmContourModelCount}. \qedhere \end{proof}

 For arbitrary $q$ and $\beta$ sufficiently large, the proof of the FPTAS portion of Theorem~\ref{PottsMainThm} is exactly analogous to that of Theorem~\ref{HCMainThm}.
 Example~\ref{ex:FP-Contour} verifies Assumptions~\ref{assumCompute},~\ref{asSurface}, and~\ref{assumeTransitive}, and we obtain a zero-free region from Theorem~\ref{thmImbrie}.